You can borrow up to ten items from the library for two weeks during term time, or over the whole vacation period.

 We lend out the light reading books on a trust basis.
 You don’t need to sign them out on the computer; they're not in the catalogue.
 Just take a book and return it when you're finished.

-How do I find out what DVDs and CDs you have?
+How do I find out what DVDs you have?

 All our audio visual materials are listed on the library catalogue under their title and the name of the director or composer.
 There's also a list of them on the College intranet JNet library pages.